hamadmarri/gamma-text-editor/docs/gamma_structure.md

 ```
 -	`THE` is a plugin that we are going to add in future
 -	`file_searcher` is not a plugin name! it is a category name of any plugin do the search in file functionality
+-	`do_highlight` function name
 -	the rest are the parameters

 Why this approach is better?
 It is better for two reasons
-1-	If user replace the current `search_in_file` plugin with lets say `better_search` plugin,
+1. If user replace the current `search_in_file` plugin with lets say `better_search` plugin,
 	the `THE` is able to call the method of `better_search`.
-2-	If user disable all search in file plugins (i.e. has no any search in file plugin)
+2. If user disable all search in file plugins (i.e. has no any search in file plugin)
 	the `THE` simply can ignore the call.
 Therefore, you do not worry to change your code.
 	You just assume there is a plugin under a category called `file_searcher`.